abu-yusuf-dev/django-heroku-deploy/README.md

 ```

 step-3:
-add these in your requirements.txt:
+add this in your requirements.txt:
 ```
 django
 gunicorn